Randle, Rose lead Knicks to win over Grizzlies

 But with Memphis still within five points as the game headed down the stretch, the Grizzlies received five technicals in a span of 18 seconds to seal the loss.

-While the Knicks continued their successful run – winning their 12th in the last 13 – one of the prime spots of the four play-in teams in the West is becoming more elusive for Memphis.
-The loss was the Grizzlies fourth in the last five.

-That New York run of games began on April 9 when they erased a double-digit deficit to defeat the Grizzlies 133-129 in overtime.
+Asked about the technicals, Memphis coach Taylor Jenkins, who received two of them and was ejected, avoided the question, saying: “I’m really excited about how hard our guys played, and we have to build on this.
+We’ve got a lot of basketball left and we’re turning in the right direction.”

+“They made tough shots.
+You’ve got to tip your hat to that squad and take the positives out of this game,” Brooks said.
+But he also realizes the importance of the rest of the games as the Grizzlies maneuver for the best postseason position.

 The Knicks shot 77.3% in the second quarter to build the lead to 69-58 at the break.
-Rose, who played his one season at college at the University of Memphis, missed only one of his seven shots in the half to lead New York with 15 points.
+Rose, who played his one season of college basketball at the University of Memphis, missed only one of his seven shots in the half to lead New York with 15 points.

-Jackson and Bane had 11 points each for Memphis, which couldn’t keep pace with the Knicks shooting accuracy despite the Grizzlies shooting 55.6% in the period.

 TIP-INS